Llangrove, Christ's Church

 Bodley's work at Llangrove became one of the inspirations for the Arts and Crafts Movement that gained so much popularity later in the Victorian period.
 Though Bodley is best-remembered as a church architect, he also worked on a variety of public and private buildings.

-Perhaps the most striking feature of the interior is the carved and painted wooden altar screen, which was completed in 1856.
+Perhaps the most striking feature of the interior is a carved and painted wooden altar screen, which was completed in 1856.
 The east window, behind the altar, is probably by Thomas Baillie and was very likely commissioned by Bodley and installed in 1856.

 The interior structure is simple, composed of an aisleless nave and chancel beneath very simple pointed arches.

 Interior highlights include a painted screen behind the altar, decorated with painted panels in Pre-Raphaelite style depicting angels.
 It was created by Charles Lane of Amberley, Sussex.
 The screen, erected in 1898, commemorates Catherine Marriott, Lady of the Manor of Goodrich.
-Mrs Marriott gave land for the church and endowed it with 1500 pounds to cover building costs, and also paid for the neighbouring school and master's house.
+Mrs Marriott gave land for the church and endowed it with £1500 to cover building costs, and also paid for the neighbouring school and master's house.

 Wellington Bomber Crash Memorial